AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

    </tr>
    <tr>
       <td>
-         <p>JavaScript widget on the Magento storefront or Admin</p>
+         <p>JavaScript widget on the storefront or Admin</p>
       </td>
       <td>
-         <p>Registered users use <a href="./authentication/gs-authentication-session">session-based authentication</a> to log in to the Magento storefront or Admin.</p>
+         <p>Registered users use <a href="./authentication/gs-authentication-session">session-based authentication</a> to log in to the storefront or Admin.</p>
          <p>A session is identified by a cookie and time out after a period of inactivity.
 Additionally, you can have a session as a guest user without logging in.</p>
          <ol>
             <li>
-               <p>As a customer, you log in to the Magento storefront with your customer credentials.
+               <p>As a customer, you log in to the storefront with your customer credentials.
 As an administrator, you log in to the Admin with your administrator credentials.</p>
             </li>
             <li>
-               <p>The Magento web API framework identifies you and controls access to the requested resource.
+               <p>The web API framework identifies you and controls access to the requested resource.
                </p>
             </li>
          </ol>